You may think you know all there is to know about pandas, but did you know they’re on the endangered species list?

 Pandas are very social animals and often stay with their mothers until around 18 months old.

-They will then spend time exploring before eventually setting out on their own at around five or six years old.
+They will explore before setting out on their own at around five or six.

-They generally only interact socially once a year during mating season; however, this has been observed to vary depending on where the panda lives.
+They generally only interact socially once a year during mating season; however, this varies depending on where the panda lives.

 Watch Giant Panda Live 24/7.